bsumlin/PyMieScatt/docs/forward.rst

 	The size parameter that dictates where calculations switch from Rayleigh approximation to actual Mie. asDict : bool, optional
-	If specified and set to True, returns the results as a dict.
+	If specified and set to True, returns the results as a dict. asCrossSection : bool, optional
+	If specified and set to True, returns the results as optical cross-sections with units of nm\ :sup:`2`.

    **Returns**

    qext, qsca, qabs, g, qpr, qback, qratio : float
-	The Mie efficencies described above. q : dict
+	The Mie efficencies described above. cext, csca, cabs, g, cpr, cback, cratio : float
+	If asCrossSection==True, :py:func:`AutoMieQ` returns optical cross-sections.
+   q : dict
-	If asDict==True, :py:func:`RayleighMieQ` returns a dict of the above values with appropriate keys.
+	If asDict==True, :py:func:`AutoMieQ` returns a dict of the above efficiencies with appropriate keys. c : dict
+	If asDict==True and asCrossSection==True, returns a dict of the above cross-sections with appropriate keys.

-.. py:Function:: LowFrequencyMieQ(m, wavelength, diameter[, asDict=False])
+.. py:Function:: LowFrequencyMieQ(m, wavelength, diameter[, asDict=False, asCrossSection=False])

    Returns Mie efficencies of a spherical particle in the low-frequency regime (:math:`x=\pi\,d_p/\lambda \ll 1`) given refractive index **m**, **wavelength**, and **diameter**.
 Optionally returns the parameters as a dict when **asDict** is specified and set to True.
 Uses :py:func:`LowFrequencyMie_ab` to calculate a\ :sub:`n` and b\ :sub:`n`, and follows the same math as :py:func:`MieQ`.